framps/raspiBackupDoc/en/src/tips-homeautomation.md

 ### ioBroker

 ioBroker uses ACLs.
-If you are backing up to a Synology or QNAP connected via NFS connected via NFS, you must switch off the saving of ACLs so that *rsync* does not abort.
+If you are backing up to a Synology or QNAP connected via NFS, you must switch off the saving of ACLs so that *rsync* does not abort.
 See FAQ24](faq.md#faq24) on how to do this.

-If you restore a backup, you can use ioBroker fix to recreate the missing create the missing ACLs again.
+If you restore a backup, you can use ioBroker to recreate the missing ACLs again.
 You should also stop the ioBroker before the backup with `systemctl stop iobroker` and restart it after the backup with `systemctl start iobroker` after the backup.
-This can be done either directly in the *raspiBackup* configuration file at DEFAULT_START_SERVICES and DEFAULT_STOP_SERVICES or you can use the *raspiBackup* installer and select the ioBroker there. and select the ioBroker as the service to be stopped and started.
+This can be done either directly in the *raspiBackup* configuration file at DEFAULT_START_SERVICES and DEFAULT_STOP_SERVICES or you can use the *raspiBackup* installer and select the ioBroker as the service to be stopped and started.
 The installer then generates the corresponding commands in the configuration file.